Hurricane Erin forces evacuations on North Carolina's Outer Banks, threatens dangerous rip currents

 “It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
 Otherwise you wouldn’t live at the beach,” said Andrzejewski, who will also remain on the island, at her home about a 15 minutes' drive away.

-The storm intensified to a Category 4 with 140 mph (225 kph) maximum sustained winds Monday while pelting the Turks and Caicos Islands, and the southeast Bahamas, according to the U.S. National Hurricane Center.
-By Monday night, sustained winds had dropped some to 125 mph (200 kph) with Erin about 690 miles (1,110 kilometers) southwest of Bermuda and about 780 miles (1,255 kilometers) southeast of Cape Hatteras.
+By early Tuesday, Erin had lost some strength from previous days and had maximum sustained winds of 120 mph (195 kph), the National Hurricane Center in Miami said.
+It was about 685 miles (1,105 kilometers) southwest of Bermuda and 770 miles (1,240 kilometers) south-southeast of Cape Hatteras and was moving northwest at a slower 7 mph (11 kph).

-Government officials in the Turks and Caicos Islands said all services were suspended on three of its islands and ordered residents there to stay home.
-Some ports also closed.
+A tropical storm warning remained in effect for the Turks and Caicos Islands, where government services were suspended, some ports were closed and residents were ordered to stay home.

 On North Carolina’s Outer Banks, coastal flooding was expected to begin Tuesday and continue through Thursday.

-The evacuations that began Monday on Hatteras Island and Ocracoke came at the height of tourist season on the thin stretch of low-lying barrier islands that jut into the Atlantic Ocean and are increasingly vulnerable to storm surges.
+The evacuations on Hatteras Island and Ocracoke came at the height of tourist season on the thin stretch of low-lying barrier islands that jut into the Atlantic Ocean and are increasingly vulnerable to storm surges.

 A year ago, Hurricane Ernesto stayed hundreds of miles offshore yet still produced high surf and swells that caused coastal damage.

-This time there are concerns that several days of heavy surf, high winds and waves could wash out parts of the main highway, the National Weather Service said.
-Some routes could be impassible for several days, authorities warned.
+This time there are concerns that several days of heavy surf, high winds and waves could wash out parts of the main highway.
+Some routes could be impassible for days.

-This is the first time Ocracoke has been evacuated since Hurricane Dorian struck in 2019, leaving behind the most damage in the island's recorded history.
+This is the first evacuation for Ocracoke since Hurricane Dorian in 2019 caused the most damage in the island's recorded history.

 Tommy Hutcherson, who owns the community’s only grocery store, said the island has mostly bounced back.
 He’s optimistic this storm won’t be as destructive.